 - You are supposed to brush your teeth right after pulling oil, which is good (see no. 2 above).

 - Set a timer so you don’t have to think about how long it’s been (or get caught up in what you’re doing and “pull” for too long!).

-Donielle of Naturally Knocked Up saw me gabbing about oil pulling on Twitter (where I microblogged my first disgusting attempt) and wondered if it was okay for me to do this because I was still nursing Jonathan at the time.
-Although I’m really only interested in stronger, healthier teeth and gums and getting rid of that sensitivity, apparently oil pulling is supposed to detox your entire body.
+Donielle of Natural Fertility and Wellness saw me gabbing about oil pulling on Twitter (where I microblogged my first disgusting attempt) and wondered if it was okay for me to do this because I was still nursing Jonathan at the time.
+Although I’m really only interested in stronger, healthier teeth and gums and getting rid of that sensitivity, apparently oil pulling is supposed to support drainage pathways in your entire body.
 This seems odd to me…

 Here are some other claims about what oil pulling can help: